 The GMC provides guidance for managing professionalism concerns and fitness to practise to provide a consistent framework that each university and medical school adapts to suit local processes.
-The University processes, regulations, policies and the GMC Guidance documentation can be accessed via the links on the right hand side of this page.
+Links to the GMC Guidance and University processes, regulations and policies are on the right hand side of this page.

 The Health, Welfare and Professionalism (HWP) and Fitness to Practise (FtP) processes are supportive and not disciplinary.
-The aim is to help prevent issues becoming more serious, a greater cause of difficulty and potentially an FtP concern.
+The aim is to support students and help prevent issues becoming more serious, a greater cause of difficulty and potentially an FtP concern.
 Many students experience a wide variety of difficulties during their course, most of which are resolved by the student demonstrating insight, working cooperatively and communicating appropriately with staff and the student support network.
-On the occasions where difficulties continue unresolved, the HWP Group becomes involved and the vast majority of difficulties that the HWP Group supports are invariably resolved and referral to the WMS FtP Committee is very much the last resort.

 Paragraph 40: 'As a medical student, you must tell your medical school about any serious health conditions, or any aspect of your health or personal circumstances that could affect your training (especially your placements) or your relationship with colleagues.
 This is so that your medical school can support you, and it can only do this if it knows that you have a health condition.
 Telling your medical school shows you have insight into the impact your condition may have on patients, your fellow students and yourself.
 This is a crucial factor that medical schools consider in relation to health and fitness to practise.'